flyteorg/flytesnacks/cookbook_se/recipes/core/README.rst

 ############################################
 Getting Started with Flytekit [python]
 ############################################
 The first three chapters of this part of the cookbook is organized into increasing levels of complexity.
-The last chapter shows the reader the optimal way to apply flytekit to a live Flyte deployment.
+The last chapter shows the reader the optimal way to use flytekit with a live Flyte deployment.

 Please see additional information in the [GitHub Readme](https://github.com/lyft/flytesnacks/tree/master/cookbook_se) as well.